 Reckless Driving in Residential Areas

 Reckless driving is a dangerous activity wherever it occurs, but this type of driving pattern can cause significant harm in residential areas and extensive property damage because children and other types of residents are often outside in these areas.
 Excessive speeding, tailgating, and other types of reckless driving patterns that occur in residential areas have also been known to forever alter a family’s life.
-In addition to other drivers, bicyclists and pedestrians are at particular risk of being seriously injured when these types of accidents occur.Statistics About Reckless Driving in Georgia
+In addition to other drivers, our Atlanta car accident lawyers know that bicyclists and pedestrians are at particular risk of being seriously injured when reckless driving in residential areas occurs.Statistics About Reckless Driving in Georgia

 In the state of Georgia between 2007 and 2014, there 9,272 traffic fatalities.
 Of these fatalities, 2,345 deaths were due to alcohol-impaired drivers.
 Speeding accounted for 1,746 fatalities during this period.
 Both driving under the influence and speeding are recognized as two of the leading causes of reckless driving.
 There are many other ways in which reckless driving in residential areas causes deaths.Georgia Law Concerning Reckless Driving